Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Abstract

 \section{Abstract}

-To integrate action recognition methods into autonomous robotic systems, it is crucial to consider adverse situations involving target \emph{occlusions}.
-Such a scenario, despite its practical relevance, is rarely addressed in existing self-supervised skeleton-based action recognition methods.
-To empower robots with the capacity to address occlusion, we propose a simple and effective method.
-We first pre-train using occluded skeleton sequences, then use k-means clustering (KMeans) on sequence embeddings to group semantically similar samples.
-Next, we employ K-nearest-neighbor (KNN) to fill in missing skeleton data based on the closest sample neighbors.
-Imputing incomplete skeleton sequences to create relatively complete sequences as input provides significant benefits to existing skeleton-based self-supervised models.
-Meanwhile, building on the state-of-the-art Partial Spatio-Temporal Learning (PSTL), we introduce an Occluded Partial Spatio-Temporal Learning (OPSTL) framework.
-This enhancement utilizes Adaptive Spatial Masking (ASM) for better use of high-quality, intact skeletons.
-The effectiveness of our imputation methods is verified on the challenging occluded versions of the NTURGB+D 60 and NTURGB+D 120.
-The source code will be made publicly available at \url{https://github.com/cyfml/OPSTL}.
+To integrate action recognition into autonomous robotic systems, it is essential to address challenges such as person occlusions—a common yet often overlooked scenario in existing self-supervised skeleton-based action recognition methods.
+In this work, we propose IosPSTL, a simple and effective self-supervised learning framework designed to handle occlusions.
+IosPSTL combines a cluster-agnostic KNN imputer with an Occluded Partial Spatio-Temporal Learning (OPSTL) strategy.
+First, we pre-train the model on occluded skeleton sequences.
+Then, we introduce a cluster-agnostic KNN imputer that performs semantic grouping using k-means clustering on sequence embeddings.
+It imputes missing skeleton data by applying K-Nearest Neighbors in the latent space, leveraging nearby sample representations to restore occluded joints.
+This imputation generates more complete skeleton sequences, which significantly benefits downstream self-supervised models.
+To further enhance learning, the OPSTL module incorporates Adaptive Spatial Masking (ASM) to make better use of intact, high-quality skeleton sequences during training.
+Our method achieves state-of-the-art performance on the occluded versions of the NTU-60 and NTU-120 datasets, demonstrating its robustness and effectiveness under challenging conditions.
+Code is available at \url{https://github.com/cyfml/OPSTL}.